Module traceon.field

 super().__init__(electrostatic_point_charges, magnetostatic_point_charges, current_point_charges)

-point = np.array(point_, dtype=np.double)
+point = np.array(point, dtype=np.float64)

 assert point.shape == (3,), "Please supply a three dimensional point"